wp-plugins/plugins-garbage-collector/readme.txt

 == Changelog ==
+= 0.9.3 =
+* 14.10.2010
+* Bug fix: database table names had been processed in the lowercase format and could not be deleted if have uppercase letters in it.
+It is fixed now.
+If database table has 'dbTableWithSomeData' name, you will see it as 'dbTableWithSomeData', not as 'dbtablewithsomedata'.
+Thanks to [Deirdre](http://unlimitedwhispers.com) who found this bug.

 = 0.9.2 =
 * 27.09.2010
 * Technical update for WordPress 3.0 full compatibility.
 Staff deprecated since WordPress v.3.0 is excluded.